MrAlias/otel-schema/OTEP.md

   * Required property keys may become optional.
   * Removal of properties, provided that the property key is not reused in the future.

-SDKs validating config files MUST fail when they encounter a config file with an unsupported version.
+SDKs validating configuration MUST fail when they encounter a configuration with an unsupported version.
 Generally, this means fail when encountering a major version which is not recognized.
-An SDK might choose to maintain a library of validators / parsers for each major version, and use the config file version to select and use the correct instance.
+An SDK might choose to maintain a library of validators / parsers for each major version, and use the configuration version to select and use the correct instance.
 Differences in minor versions (except pre-1.0 minor versions) SHOULD be acceptable, with the caveat that allowable property additions and removals MAY result in configuration that is different than excepted.

 ## Trade-offs and mitigations